By Pradeep Pandey · Co-Founder · 22 min read · Updated

 - No ongoing IT dependency; the service manages configuration as the hospital changes

-- Texas overtime compliance and CMS CAH requirements are defaults, not configuration options
+- Texas FLSA overtime compliance and CMS CAH requirements are defaults, not configuration options

 Key limitations: